 State Distillation Laws

 State distilling law is different in every state.
 In some states, it is legal to distil alcohol for consumption (such as Missouri).
 Other states have no laws on owning a still, but prohibit the distillation of alcohol (such as these in Colorado distilling laws, where the penalty is a small fine if one is caught distilling).
-We couldn’t possibly begin to know the laws for every individual state, so Google will be your best friend.
+We couldn’t possibly begin to know the distilling and moonshine laws for every individual state, so Google will be your best friend.

 Since Colorado happens to be our home state, we may do a more specific post on this later.